omostan/agGrid/README.md

-# AgGrid with Angular 7
+# AgGrid with Angular 7 using Ngx-Restangular and HttpClient to fetch data

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.